 I have learned a lot as a practitioner over 40 plus years.

 In the ’70s, I would try to “fix” a patient with their specific condition like a headache or neck ache.
 Dentists are taught to “fix” things like teeth and gums.
-Sometimes that approach worked for a while … other times not at all.
+Sometimes that approach worked for a while; other times, not at all.
 I soon realized that to be successful in this field, that philosophy had to evolve.
-Over time my thought process has now centered around healing in the time-space continuum.
+Over time my thought process has now centered around healing in the space-time continuum.

 I discovered that many adult/child conditions are rooted in birth trauma.
 I help that patient peel their lifetime traumas with the goal of revisiting the physical and emotional aspects of their traumatic birth.
 Once these deepest layers clear, I am more confident of authentic healing.